lumio/wallboard/README.md

   "blacklist": [ "pattern1", "pattern2" ],

   // Events allow you to run certain commands or call any APIs when a job is
-  // starting or finishes
+  // starting or finishes.
-  // These two events are called build-start and build-finish "events": {
+  // These two events are called build-start and build-finish.
+  "events": {
     "build-finish": {
       "all": "command or url that always runs when build finished",